leonardodls/product-introduction-financial-accounting/assets/public/Chapter_1_Introduction_to_business_and_accounting_concepts/03_AccountingEquation.md

-Learning Objectives

-  - *Express the five account types in a mathematical equation*

-  - *Describe and illustrate how net income impacts retained earnings*

-  - *Classify accounts as either temporary or permanent based on the category each falls into*

 The **accounting equation** is the basis for all reporting in accounting.
 It must balance for a business’s financial records to be correct.

 ![](./Chapter_1_Introduction_to_business_and_accounting_concepts/media/03_AccountingEquation/image1.png)